 The Inductance is the property of a material by virtue of which it opposes any change of magnitude and direction of electric current passing through the conductor.
-In other words, the inductance is the property of the coil in which the emf is induced in the coil because of the variation of flux.
+In other words, it is the property of the coil in which the emf is induced because of the variation of flux.

 - Explanation and Types of Inductors